yclas/guides/docs/Widgets.md

 ## Widgets 🛠️

-In this guide, you can find information on about available widgets and their functions.
+In this guide, you can find information about available widgets and their functions.

    * [Overview of widgets](Widgets-overview-of-widgets.md)
    * [Chat room](Widgets-chat-room.md)